dataset-ninja/lars/README.md

-# LaRS: A Diverse Panoptic Maritime Obstacle Detection Dataset and Benchmark
+# LaRS: Lakes Rivers and Seas dataset

 LaRS is a dataset for semantic segmentation and object detection tasks.